callionica/hue/faq/hue-bluetooth.md

 1. Go to sleep at: Button press or Time
 2. Fade out for: 10, 20, or 30 minutes

+#### Timer
+1. Set timer for: Countdown or Specific time
+2. When timer runs out: Flash, On, Off, Custom (specific colour/brightness)

 If you create a "Go to sleep" routine that is triggered by a button press or a "Timer" that uses a countdown, you get a routine added to your list that has a PLAY button.
 If you create other routines that are triggered at particuar times, you get a routine added to your list that has an ON/OFF button.

-#### Timer
-Set timer for: Countdown or Specific time
-When timer runs out: Flash, On, Off, Custom (specific colour/brightness)

 ### Can a single bulb be controlled by multiple iOS devices?
 Yes.
 You can connect any iOS device to the bulb and multiple devices can control the bulb without re-pairing.
 Apparently there is a 15 device limit per bulb.
 I don't know what happens when that limit is reached.